A feed of everything Purdue Hackers members have shipped.

 unfortunately because of all this i am not proud of the end result. i worked around the cue button issue mostly well but i made a bunch of mistakes from not being able to hear the output properly - for example i didn't notice the echo effect lasted longer than 1 beat and it made all the parts with that effect sound terrible. there's a part where i had reverb on for like 30 seconds and it made one of the transitions a lot worse. and some other small timing and mix volume mistakes.

-i uploaded a dry run that i ran on my controller last week that i feel went a lot better: soundcloud-og.com:hewillyeah/itp-and-friends-dry-run-02-23-2026
+i uploaded a dry run that i ran on my controller last week that i feel went a lot better: https://soundcloud-og.com/hewillyeah/itp-and-friends-dry-run-02-23-2026

 but i also uploaded the real thing anyway because even though i'm not personally proud of the end result, i still had a great time and people loved the performance, so i'm still proud of this set! i'm especially proud that i broke new ground. link to that in the thread

-yay @ja @zero and i worked on a daily puzzle game inspired by enclose.horse where you try to serve all customers in the least amount of steps! go try it out :D https://etea.cafe/
+yay unknown-user unknown-user and i worked on a daily puzzle game inspired by enclose.horse where you try to serve all customers in the least amount of steps! go try it out :D https://etea.cafe/

-after a bunch of work! the GPU Programming Workshop Happened! cc @matthew!!! re: purdue hackers is dying
+after a bunch of work! the GPU Programming Workshop Happened! cc unknown-user re: purdue hackers is dying

 no it's not.